obzervr/apidocs/data-pipeline/Data-Pipeline-Integration-Guidance.md

 **When to use:** All entities that are NOT marked as "Insert Only" in the [Entity Catalog](#entity-catalog)

-Records may appear in multiple extractions when:
+Records may appear in multiple extractions
-- Using **Strategy A (PagingId)**: Record is updated in Analytics store, gets new PagingId
-- Using **Strategy B (LastId + Timestamp)**: Record is updated in Analytics store, gets new LastLoaded timestamp
-- The entity supports updates (not Insert Only)

 **Why this matters:**